Ronald Acuña Jr. Player Props: Braves vs. Reds

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with a slugging percentage of .511, fueled by four extra-base hits.
+- Acuna has an OPS of .931, fueled by an OBP of .431 and a team-best slugging percentage of .500 this season.

-- Among the qualified hitters in MLB play, he ranks 24th in batting average, 32nd in on-base percentage, and 53rd in slugging.
+- He ranks 25th in batting average, 25th in on base percentage, and 62nd in slugging among the qualifying batters in MLB.

-- In 11 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 12 games played this year, and in 3.4% of his plate appearances.

+- Acuna has driven in a run in four games this year (33.3%), including one multiple-RBI game.

-- In three games this season, Acuna has picked up an RBI, with more than one RBI once.
+- In 58.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (25.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.